DungTranCyber/enterprise-dotnet-remediation-case-study/README.md

 ## Disclaimer

 This is a sanitized portfolio case study.
+The scripts do not contain company names, internal server names, usernames, private URLs, or production data.

 Test and adjust all scripts before using them in any production environment.